top of page

 Cilantro, minced for garnish

-Add the coconut milk with the water, salt, coriander, cumin, turmeric, chilli and green chillies.
-Bring to a boil and simmer for about 10 minutes till the sauce thickens and the oils begin to float to the surface.
+Add the coconut milk, water, salt, coriander, cumin, turmeric, chilli, and green chillies.
+Bring to a boil and simmer for 10 minutes, until the sauce thickens and the oils float to the surface.

 Add the shrimp and any liquids and mix in.
 Cook for an additional 3 minutes.
-Squeeze in the juice of 1/2 a lime and mix in well.
-Taste for tartness, spice and salt.
-Adjust as desired.
+Squeeze in the juice of half a lime and mix in well.
+Taste for tartness, spice, and salt, and adjust as desired.

 Serve hot with rice or spongy bread that will sop up the curry.